How Do Scammers Call You With Your Own Phone Number?

-MINNEAPOLIS (WCCO) — Have you ever gotten a phone call from your own number?
+MINNEAPOLIS (CBS Local) — Have you ever gotten a phone call from your own number?
 Or one that was just a few digits off?
 It’s the latest illegal scam to get you to answer your phone – neighborhood spoofing.

 The calls had Jeanne from Hastings and Sandy from Willmar wanting to know: How do they even do that?